kr4k0n/kr4k0n/README.md

-# 1st in the world to conquer the entire planet
+# I shall reign the world once more.
+On hiatus
 -> [OPWNgrid](https://opwngrid.xyz/leaderboard) ┌┐(▀̿Ĺ̯▀̿)

 ## Hi there, I'm kr4k0n 👋